-A registration and deregistration process is implemented for access to all information systems and services.
+A registration and deregistration process are implemented for access to all information systems and services.

 The information security requirements are defined during the development of business requirements for new information systems or changes to existing information systems.

-Controls to mitigate any risks identified are implemented where appropriate.
+Controls to mitigate risks identified are implemented where appropriate.

-Information security incidents and vulnerabilities associated with information systems are communicated in a timely manner.
+Information security incidents and vulnerabilities associated with information systems must be communicated in a timely manner.
 Appropriate corrective action will be taken.

 Formal incident reporting and escalation is implemented.

-All employees will be made aware of the procedures for reporting the different types of security incident, or vulnerability that might have an impact on the security of CAC assets.
+All employees will be made aware of the procedures for reporting the different types of security incidents or vulnerabilities that might impact the security of the CAC’s assets.

 Business impact analysis will be undertaken of the consequences of disasters, security failures, loss of service, and lack of service availability.

-CAC will abide by any law, statutory, regulatory or contractual obligations affecting its information systems.
+The CAC will abide by any law, statutory, regulatory, or contractual obligations affecting its information systems.